 Designed for mid-career or senior professionals, this program is ideal for designers looking to become better leaders, master strategy, navigate change, expand their network, or optimize their teams to drive growth.
 Averaging between 20-40 attendees a year, this experience is consistently ranked one of the most valuable experiences of participants’ careers.

-Program fees cover the costs of tuition, course materials, private on-campus accommodations at The Study (a local boutique hotel), transportation between the hotel and class, and most meals.
+Program fees cover the course materials, private on-campus accommodations at The Study (a local boutique hotel), transportation between the hotel and class, and most meals.

 How to Apply